-The ranking SHIFTPRON >> STAY predicts that OS is obligatory.
-In Swedish and Norwegian, where pronominal OS is optional (cf. (2) above), STAY and SHIFTPRON might be tied, STAY <> SHIFTPRON: Both relative rankings of the two constraints, STAY >> SHIFTPRON and SHIFTPRON >> STAY, co-exist in these languages; depending on the actual ranking, movement is required or prohibited, accounting for its optionality.
+6 The ranking SHIFTPRON >> STAY predicts that OS is obligatory.
+In Swedish, where pronominal OS is optional, STAY and SHIFTPRON might be tied, STAY <> SHIFTPRON: Both relative rankings of the two constraints, STAY >> SHIFTPRON and SHIFTPRON >> STAY, co-exist in these languages; depending on the actual ranking, movement is required or prohibited, accounting for its optionality.
 (In terms of Müller's (2001b) classification of constraint ties, we are here dealing with an ordered global tie.)